My name is: Janine York

 I play at (where I work and what I do for fun):

-I work at a group private practice in Birdsboro (near Reading).
+I work at Shoudt and Reilly Psychological Services, LLC, a group private practice in Birdsboro (near Reading).
 I joined the practice in February 2018 after moving to PA from Upstate NY.
-I am the only play therapist at the practice and have worked to educate the other psychologists about play therapy.
-When I am not at work I enjoy taking my dogs for walks with my family, hiking, going to the beach and just spending time with my family.
+I am the only play therapist at the practice but have worked on educating the other psychologists about play therapy.
+When I am not at work I enjoy taking my dogs for walks with my family, hiking, spending time at the beach and playing games with my family.
 I am also active at my church and enjoy participating in mission events.

 Where I learned to play (school/trainings):